adv76/kibo-svelte/docs/src/lib/content/docs/new-components.md

 description: Learn about adding new components to Kibo UI.
 ---

+# This is a port and thus all new components should be submitted directly to Kibo UI.

 One of the most exciting ways to contribute is by adding new components to Kibo UI.
 Maybe you have a component that you built in your app that you think would be useful for others – for example, a Maps widget, an advanced Date Range Picker, or something very specific like a Org Chart component.
 Here are some guidelines for contributing a new component:

 ## Fit & Scope